fishline/Py2crazy/README.md

 to see diffs against a fresh Python 2.7.5 source distribution.

-Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
+Caveat: Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
 For instance, efficiency wasn't a major concern.